-You may be more prone to iliac aneurysms if you:
+You may be more likely to get iliac aneurysms if you:

 - Have high cholesterol